sawtoothridge13/calendar/README.md

 ## Overview

-This project is a sports event calendar that allows users to view events, check event details, and add new events during runtime.
+This project is a sports event calendar app that allows users to view events, check event details, add & delete new events during runtime.
 It demonstrates understanding of basic frontend programming concepts, responsive design, and user interaction handling.

 ---